- Pen kits

 |Single Lead versus Triple lead Threads|

-Try to screw a normal, everyday nut and bolt together, and you can only start to do so when the lead of the nut thread engages with the lead of the bolt thread.
+Try to screw a normal, everyday nut and bolt together, and you can only start to do so when the lead (or start) of the nut thread engages with the lead of the bolt thread.
 There is only 1 lead on each, which is known as a single lead thread - you can only connect the nut and bolt in one position.

 A triple lead thread has 3 leads on both the male and the female, therefore you can connect them together in any one of 3 positions, which are equally spaced around the circumference.

-The burden of finding a staring point (if it is a burden) is obviously reduced by a factor of 3, but that’s not the main point.
+The burden of finding a starting point (if it is a burden) is obviously reduced by a factor of 3, but that’s not the main point.
 The major advantage of a triple lead thread is that it will screw on the same linear distance as a single lead thread with 3 times fewer turns, whilst the rules of thumb regarding majors, minors and pitches remain unaffected.

-A single lead thread with a pitch of 0.8mm will take 10 full turns to travel a liner distance of 8mm - it travels by 0.8mm for every full turn.
+A single lead thread with a pitch of 0.8mm will take 10 full turns to travel a linear distance of 8mm - it travels by 0.8mm for every full turn.
 That's a lot of turns for a fountain pen cap!
 A triple lead thread with the same pitch will take just over 3 full turns to travel the same linear distance - it travels 2.4mm for every full turn.
 If you do the maths and make your cap thread 7.8mm long it will take exactly 3 turns.
 I’m not saying that you should make your cap thread 7.8mm long, although it’s not a bad starting point, but I am pointing out that if grain or pattern alignment is important to your design, you need to know how many turns it will take to screw on the cap.
 Make it 6mm long for instance and it will take 2.5 turns, 4.8mm will take 2 turns, and so on.
 A cap thread that’s too short though, will be prone to unscrewing itself in a pocket, so just bear that in mind too.

 |Top Tip #3|

-The cutters on taps and dies are not continuous - there are several sections separated by a grooves, (or circles in the case of a die), that are called flutes.
+The cutters on taps and dies are not continuous - there are several sections separated by grooves, (or circles in the case of a die), that are called flutes.
 Their job is to provide clearance for the swarf - the material being removed by the cutters, so it can be kept clear of the cutters and be pushed to the top of the hole, or the end of the tenon in the case of a die.

 The swarf needs to be detached from the hole or tenon though, otherwise the tool will clog up, so the standard technique when cutting any thread, be it male or female, is to make a couple of half turns forward with the tool, then make a half turn in reverse.
 That will detach the swarf and also help to break it up a bit.
 Two more half turns forward, then a half turn in reverse, and so on, repeatedly, all the way to the end of the cut.